Home

 If I go on holiday, then I put them in a bath of water with my other pot plants - hopefully, they'll survive until I get home.

-There's a link at the bottom of this page about growing herbs indoors.
+There's a link at the top of this page about growing herbs indoors.

 You have to balance practicality with your ideal world.